 The pathogenic strains of Foc are classified into races based on the differential response of cultivars.
-Traditionally, four races are recognized, although certain situations suggest that more races may exist10.
+Traditionally, four races are recognized, although certain situations suggest that more races may exist.
 Extensive inoculation studies are needed to clearly define the various pathotypes, but these are expensive and time-consuming.
 The results may also be equivocal because of variability in growing conditions and/or in planting material.
 The race concept has been criticized for being an imperfect measure of pathogenic diversity and for not reflecting genetic relationships, but is nonetheless considered useful to describe host reaction and new disease outbreaks.

 Race 2 strains prey on Bluggoe and closely related cooking cultivars.

-Vegetative compatibility is used to classify into vegetative compatibility groups (VCGs) isolates that share the same form (allele) of the genes that control the formation of an heterokaryon (a cell with two distinct nuclei).
+Vegetative compatibility is used to classify — into vegetative compatibility groups (VCGs) — isolates that share the same form (allele) of the genes that control the formation of an heterokaryon (a cell with two distinct nuclei).
 Since alleles at each locus (the location of the gene on the chromosome) must be identical in order for isolates to be vegetatively compatible, isolates within a VCG are assumed to be clonally derived.
 On the other hand, since a mutation in one of those genes would make closely related isolates vegetatively incompatible, isolates that share a common ancestor could occur in different VCGs.

 Each VCG is given a four to five digit code.
 The first three numbers refer to the forma specialis to which the strain belongs, 012 in the case of the banana-specific f. sp. cubense.
-The following digit(s) represents the order in which the VCGs were identified (e.g. 0120, 0121, 0122 etc.).
-Some 24 VCGs have been characterized worlwide.
+The last number represents the order in which the VCGs were identified (0120, 0121, 0122 etc.).
+The race 1 isolate used to designate the first VCG0120 came from Australia.
+Some 24 VCGs have since been characterized worlwide.